Who should and shouldn’t get the COVID-19 vaccine?

 Getting a COVID-19 vaccine can help protect you and others around you from COVID-19, particularly people at increased risk of severe illness from COVID-19.

 Can people with allergies get the COVID-19 vaccine?
-Yes, with 2 exceptions:
+Yes, in most cases with 2 exceptions:

 Everyone else with severe allergic reactions to foods, oral medications, latex, pets, insects, and environmental triggers may get vaccinated.